nfwf-org/.github/profile/README.md

 ## About Us

-The **National Fish and Wildlife Foundation (NFWF)** is a private nonprofit organization dedicated to the conservation of fish, wildlife, plants, and the habitats on which they depend.
+The **National Fish and Wildlife Foundation (NFWF)** is a 501(c)(3) nonprofit organization dedicated to the conservation of fish, wildlife, plants, and the habitats on which they depend.
 Since 1984, NFWF has partnered with federal, state, tribal, and local governments, corporations, foundations, and individuals to support sustainable conservation practices that protect and restore our nation's natural resources.

 ## What We Do